dvorakkarrie/list-builder-app/README.md

   * As a user, I can edit my list (description, status).
   * As a user, I can delete my list.
   * As a user, I can mark items as complete.
+  * As a user, I can register as a user.
+    * I am not allowed to use someone else's user id.
   * As a user, I can login to see (only) my data.
   * As a user, I can update my user information.
   * As a user, I can only maintain lists that I create.